klaarnut/user-docs/en/glossary.md

 : The setup tool that will automatically be activated by mouse-clicked on its display area such as content area that will have Text setup panel pops up once you place mouse on any of content area.

 **Permission**
-: The privilege to set for users for 2 high permission levels;
+: The privilege to set for users with 2 high permission levels;

         All: for all inclusive accessibiity to content editor, apps mamangement, and member management.

         View Admin: for high accessibility to view member lists, edit content, manage apps.

 **Post**